-Groundwork Somerville runs the majority of its programming with lots of volunteer support!
+Groundwork Somerville runs the majority of its programming with volunteer support!
 From internships to community service requirements, to parents involved in our youth programming, we would not be able to do the work that we do without your help!
-First, THANK YOU.
-Second, please email or call if you are interested in volunteering for our organization.
 We are glad to work with high school students, college students, parents, residents, retired folks, and anyone else who’s passionate about education and gardening.

 Current Volunteer Opportunities: